OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 as the raster layer and press :guilabel:`Ok`.
 In the `GRASS Profile Analysis Tool` window select the second button from the left, it allows you to set out the profile line, click it then mark out a few points on the `Map Display` canvas.
-When done go back to the Profile window and click on the eyeball button to create the plot.
+When done go back to the Profile window.
 Click on the I/O button of the far right to close the profile window.

 Create a random surface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~